-It’s a give and a take, after all.
+It’s a give and a take. right?

-But despite my overall good intentions and efforts to eat healthfully, mindfully, and balanced, I have this nagging feeling that I could be doing better.
+Although, despite my overall good intentions and efforts to eat healthfully, mindfully, and balanced, I have this nagging feeling that I could be doing better.
 While my diet is mostly balanced, pretty healthy, and takes a lot of brainpower to shop, plan, prep and eat accordingly, I feel I am missing a huge piece of the puzzle; compassion.

 I am a big believer in the old saying, you are what you eat.
 Because, well, you literally are!
 According to WebMD, our skin regenerates itself appropriately every 27 days.
 I believe your skin is regenerated from the cells in your body that are formed by the food that you eat.
 Therefore, for me, it makes sense to want to eat high nutrient, high quality foods because I believe they literally become me.
 Based on this, I eat a salad almost every day and consume as many whole, real foods as possible.
 This lifestyle puts me in good health but what about the rest?
 What about the health of our planet and the animals I do eat.
 Where’s the brainpower dedicated to these issues?
 Where’s the compassion in my diet, my fuel, literally my life, for other living things?
-THIS is what The Veg Voyage is going to be about.

 I’ve decided my first step (starting March, 1st 2015) is to stop eating meat anywhere but my house.
 This makes sense to me because I can control this meat consumption and can make sure it is top quality.
 As mentioned, buying organic meat is already pretty much the norm on my grocery runs, however, I don’t have any standards when it comes to meat outside of my house and I want to change that.